KittyGiraudel/a11y-dialog/README.md

 ### Usage as a “modal”

-By default, a11y-dialog behaves as a dialog: it is closable with the <kbd>ESC</kbd> key, and by clicking the backdrop.
+By default, a11y-dialog behaves as a dialog: it is closable with the <kbd>ESC</kbd> key, and by clicking the backdrop (provided the `data-a11y-dialog-hide` attribute is given to is).
 However, it is possible to make it work like a “modal”, which would remove these features.

 To do so: